-The modeled aquifer parameters (Table 6.1) include a high-transmissivity zone representing the Palomas Graben (Figs. 6.3, 4, and 5).
+The modeled aquifer parameters (Table 6.1) include a high-transmissivity zone representing the Palomas Graben (Figs. 6.3, 6.4, and 6.5).
 The 2012 aquifer test results and subsequent model calibration further support the existence of the feature.
+Aquifer parameters of the graben (Table 6.1) and conductances of its bounding faults (Table 6.2) are based mainly on model calibration to the 2012 aquifer test results (Section 6.4.3 below).